aws-samples/shopfloor-connectivity/docs/core/channel-configuration.md

 ## Examples

-<u>**Note that a the ChannelConfiguration is an abstract configuration class.
+<u>**Note that the ChannelConfiguration is an abstract configuration class.
 Source adapters extend this type with additional properties specific for their adapter implementation.**</u>